PureHTML/pureosc/README.md

 1. no classes, only sematic tag childrens;
 2. Stored in single DB table, many cli tools for efficient managing and filtering rules.

+### 100% browser compatibility
+A commercial website cannot afford to lose visitors because it does not respect the philosophy of progressive enhancement PureOSC support:

+1. All old Firefox rendering engine browsers like Seamonkey;
+2. Javscript/cookies disabled browsers;
+3. text browsers like Lynx, w3m.

 ### PureHTML BannerManager
 1. create webp animated banners
 2. extermely fast loading big advert graphicks in sigle HTTP request.